thomasloven/lovelace-layout-card/README.md

 The basic concept of this card is that it takes a number of other cards, and places them in the browser window, just like lovelace does normally, but allowing you a bit more control.

-Since `layout-card` is a card in it self its area of effect will be limited to the width of a card, and thus you will (almost) always want to use it in [panel mode](https://www.home-assistant.io/lovelace/views/#panel-mode):
+Since `layout-card` is a card in itself its area of effect will be limited to the width of a card, and thus you will (almost) always want to use it in [panel mode](https://www.home-assistant.io/lovelace/views/#panel-mode):

 ```yaml
 views: